PaddlePaddle/PaddleNLP/applications/information_extraction/text/data_distill/README_en.md

 #### Teacher model evaluation

-In the UIE fine-tuning stage, the model effect is evaluated on UIE training format data (this evaluation method is not an end-to-end evaluation method, not a standard evaluation method for relation extraction or event extraction), and the end-to-end evaluation can be performed through the following evaluation script.
+In the UIE fine-tuning stage, the model performance is evaluated on UIE training format data, which is not a standard end-to-end evaluation method for relation extraction or event extraction.
+The end-to-end evaluation can be performed through the following evaluation script.

 ```shell
 python evaluate_teacher.py \